Evident-Industrial/NDE_Open_File_Format/site/docs/json-metadata/setup/index.md

   classDef dataset fill:#fff,stroke:#000000,color:#000000
 ```

 The Setup dataset is **mandatory** and located inside the Public group of the .nde file HDF5 structure.
-It contains all the metadata useful to retrieve the acquisition context and to read or process the acquired datasets (probes, specimens, acquisitions units etc.) and is formatted in a JSON.
+It contains all the metadata useful for retrieving the acquisition context and reading or processing the acquired datasets (probes, specimens, acquisitions units, etc.) and is formatted in a JSON.

 The structure of the formatted JSON included in the **Setup** dataset can be validated against [a dedicated JSON schema](../setup/schema_doc.md).

-The [data model](data-model/index.md) related to the Properties dataset details the different JSON objects and arrays with their expected values, associated description and examples.
+The [data model](data-model/index.md) related to the Properties dataset details the different JSON objects and arrays with their expected values, associated description, and examples.

 ``` mermaid